EurekaDevSecOps/scan-action/README.md

 ### Example 3 — Upload Findings to Eureka ASPM and to GitHub Advanced Security

-Use when you want full visibility and vulnerability tracking inside [Eureka ASPM](https://eurekadevsecops.com).
+Use when you want to see consolidated vulnerability findings directly in GitHub.

 ```yaml
 name: Code Scan and Upload